Skip to main content

 Option 2 — Restrict the SDK to the validated domain

-To enable the restriction:
+To enable restriction:

-1. Go to Domain management.
+1. Go to Domain Management.

 3. Enable the domain restriction checkbox.

-4. Save your changes.
+4. Save the change.

 Step 5 — Publish the widget